Today in History: June 4

 The first years of the war were disastrous for the British and colonial Americans.
 However, the tide changed under England's Prime Minister William Pitt, who spearheaded Britain's war effort.
 After British troops and their colonial counterparts established control of French Canada, the French were forced to the peace table.
 The Treaty of Paris, signed in 1763, ended the French and Indian War and granted Britain all of France's territory in North America east of the Mississippi River.

 The French and Indian War helped unify the American colonies.
-Newspaper coverage of the war, including articles by Washington, fostered a communications infrastructure.
+Newspaper coverage (external link) of the war, including articles by Washington (external link), fostered a communications infrastructure.
 Wilderness fighting trained the American colonists militarily.
 Ironically, however, England's administration of its expanded empire soon became grounds for a colonial Declaration of Independence.
 Young Colonel Washington would go on to lead the Continental Army as General Washington during the Revolutionary War.
 Just twenty years after Britain had secured the territory from France, the 1783 Treaty of Paris granted the vast tract of unsettled territory, the Northwest Territory, to the new United States.

 - To see letters written by George Washington, commander of the Virginia Regiments during much of the French and Indian War, search on the dates 1754 through 1759 in the George Washington Papers, 1741-1799.
 Of particular interest here is Washington's letter to the House of Burgesses after his "unsuccessful Engagement with the French at the Great Meadows" -- Fort Necessity.